Navigate to the Add Products / Services tab to begin the process of building your itinerary.

 You can build an itinerary by remaining in Package and going to the tab labeled Add Products/Services.
 What will present is a series of three tabs, inviting your selection by Vendor, or Metro Area and Type.
 Vendor will allow you to select from an alpha list of all suppliers; and _Metro Area / Type allows a dual pick on the Metro Area as well as the Type of service represented in the Contracted Service.

-Once you make your selection, the Contracted Service records for the Vendor will be visible in the portal below.
+Once you make your selection, the Contracted Service records for the Vendor will be visible in the portal to the right.

 You’ll see there is a Day Pop-Up at the top of the screen, which can be used to load the Start and End dates in the same way, and there are fields to indicate the number of per-person (Quantity) and fixed (# Fixed) items.
 As explained on the previous page, the fields to the right—labeled Driver, Staff Sng, and Staff Dbl—will be auto-populated from Tours.

-To load the service to the itinerary, simply click on the “Add” button preceding the description of the Contracted Services record.
+To load the service to the itinerary, simply click on the “+” button preceding the description of the Contracted Services record.

 The extra field, labeled Nights (upper right), can be used to load successive hotel nights that have been loaded as individual Contracted Services records.
 For example, imagine there are Contracted Services records for overnights on June 25, June 26 and June 27.
 If we type “3” as the number of nights, set the beginning/ending dates to June 25/26 and select the June 25 price element record, that and the June 26 and June 27 elements will be swept into the itinerary.